YueLiPicasso/unification/UserGuide.md

 Information for people who want to use the algorithms to solve their own unification problems.

 ##The algorithms unifies first order logic terms.
+##Contents
+System requirements (What you need to install on your computer)

+Representation of first order logic terms for the algorithms

+Loading modules for your calculation

+Example sessions

 ##You need to install
 GHCi, version >= 7.8.3

 ##Representation of terms

 ###Constants